markpsycho/downloading_is_sick/README.md

 # downloading_is_sick
 why download if its available online......start remembering the links

-who wants likes download lots of pdf..they make download folder a mess.
+who  likes to download lots of pdf..they make download folder a mess.

 > here is easy solution-